-7TH SUNDAY IN ORDINARY: LUKE: 6: 27-38
+7TH SUNDAY IN ORDINARY: Luke 6:27-38

 Today, we are living in a world where there is so much hated and revenge.
 We have created many enemies in the name of power and authority.
-Nations fight against nations and want to win battles over the others.
+Nations fight against nations and want to win battles over others.
 Families fight within families and destroy the blessedness of their homes.
 Members of the same family keep grudges against each other for petty reasons.

 In order to be able to love our enemies, we should be able to say “yes” to both kinds of love; God loves me and people love me.
-Say “yes” to love and then we will realize more and more that we are a loved people.
+Say “yes” to love, and then we will realize more and more that we are loved people.
 Such self-awareness and self-affirmation of love will make us better persons in forgiving and loving our enemies.
-We are loved people.
+We are loved, people.
 When you find it hard to love your enemies, say again and again to yourself: “I am a loved person.”
 Let us make this mantra a repeated prayer!